Grammarly AI Review: How Accurate Is Grammarly’s AI Detector?

 Grammarly also has the following strengths:

-However, as we explore below – the main weakness it has, which overrides any of its strengths, is its consistently unreliable results when it comes to detecting what has been written by an AI tool, and what has been written by a human.
+However, as we will explore, the main weakness it has, which overrides any of its strengths, is its consistently unreliable results when it comes to detecting what has been written by an AI tool, and what has been written by a human.

-We asked ChatGPT to write an essay on the history of jazz music so we could use the opening paragraph as a test.
+We also ran our own test, and asked ChatGPT to write an essay on the history of jazz music so we could use the opening paragraph.
 This is what it came up with:

 Jazz, an influential and uniquely American art form, has a rich history that spans over a century, evolving through a dynamic fusion of cultures, styles, and innovations.
 Born in the heart of New Orleans in the late 19th and early 20th centuries, jazz has grown from its humble roots into a global phenomenon, influencing countless musical genres and captivating audiences worldwide.
 This essay explores the origins, evolution, and significance of jazz music, highlighting its enduring legacy.